anzhelikasuchkova/surfs_up/README.md

 <img width="145" alt="Summary Statistics for December" src="https://user-images.githubusercontent.com/93845867/155866000-79c59dd8-b3a3-4898-98be-221b5d465b57.png">

+ - Temperatures in June are higher than in December making it more favorable to open the shop during the month of June for maximum profit.
+ - Lowest temperatures in December are significantly lower than in June which makes it less favorable for surfing or eating ice-cream.
+ -

 ### Deliverable 3: A written report on the employee database analysis (README.md)

- - Temperatures in June are higher than in December making it more favorable to open the shop during the month of June for maximum profit.